csucdsi/2019-06-19-chicostate/index.md

   Library Carpentry
   {% endif %}
   workshop,
-  you will need access to the software described below. **For this workshop we are providing the option to run these programs in the cloud**
+  you will need access to the software described below.
+  <strong>For this workshop we are providing the option to run these programs in the cloud.</strong>
   If you choose to install this software on your computer follow the instructions below.
   If you choose to use cloud-based software then make an account on R Studio Cloud https://rstudio.cloud/.
   A link to the workshop project space will be provided on Day 1.